baragona/ethereum-intro/README.md

 ```

 ### Start JS console
-In new termainal, with geth daemon running...
+In new terminal, with geth daemon running...
 ```
 geth attach
 ```